kachristensen/Current-Dnd-Campaigns/Persephone/Songs and Poems.md

 Cows turned in as daylight dies
 But one soul lies anxious wide awake
 Fearing no manner of ghouls, hags and wraiths
-My dear dolly Polly shut your eyes
+My dear dolly Sally shut your eyes
 Lie still, lie silent, utter no cries

 As the Rexum, brave and bold